Dina-yazdani97/Iran-Population-Change-Map/README.md

 🌍Map Population\
 (30DayMapChallenge)\
-This repository, I show you how to map the population change in Iran from 1990 to 2020 using ggplot2 in R.
+This repository, I show you how to create a population change map in Iran from 1990 to 2020 using ggplot2 in R.

 🧰 Tools & Libraries